Montpelier Historic District (Vermont): Description and history

 Montpelier was chartered in 1781, and was a sleepy rural community when it was named the state capital in 1805, primarily for its geographically central location and access to road and waterways.
 This inaugurated a development boom, with State Street forming an important axis between the state complex and the town center.
 The town was named the county seat of what is now Washington County in 1811.
 Industrial development was enhanced by the arrival of the railroad in 1849, and the town's economy boomed after the American Civil War.
 It was reincorporated as a city in 1895.
 Growth slowed after World War I, with the rise of the automobile and increasing suburbanization.

 The historic district is defined in large part by its two principal waterways.
 The North Branch flows south into the west-flowing Winooski River, with the central business district mainly northeast of their confluence.
 Major roadways parallel these two rivers, with State Street running west to the state capitol, and Barre and Berlin Streets running east.
 Main Street runs north–south to a branching point with Elm Street, where it turns east, constrained by the steep contours of the surrounding hills.
-The central business district is largely characterized by brick buildings built after twof fires swept the area in 1875.
+The central business district is largely characterized by brick buildings built after two fires swept the area in 1875.